 - Trauma disorders, such as post-traumatic stress disorder (PTSD)

-Anxiety disorders are the most common type of mental health disorders and range from generalized anxiety disorder and panic disorder to specific phobias and social anxiety disorder.
-Mental health disorders are best treated with a combination of psychotherapy and medication management, depending on the specific disorder.
-Depending on the severity and the duration of the client’s signs and symptoms, individuals with a mental health disorder may need to undergo a higher level of care such as residential treatment or partial hospitalization.
+Anxiety disorders are the most common type of mental health disorders and range from generalized anxiety disorder (GAD) and panic disorder to specific phobias and social anxiety disorder.
+Mental health disorders are best treated with a combination of psychotherapy and medication.
+Depending on the severity and the duration of the client’s symptoms, they may need to undergo a higher level of care such as residential treatment or partial hospitalization.

-Co-occurring disorders, formerly known as dual diagnosis, refers to having a mental health disorder and a substance abuse disorder at the same time however each of these disorders may be diagnosed at different times over the course of a client’s evaluation and treatment.
-Common examples of co-occurring disorders include the combinations of major depression with cocaine addiction, and alcohol addiction with panic disorder.
+Co-occurring disorders, formerly known as dual diagnosis, refers to having a mental health disorder and a substance abuse disorder at the same time.
+However, each of these disorders may be diagnosed at different times over the course of a client’s evaluation and treatment.
+Common examples of co-occurring disorders include the combinations of major depression (MDD) with cocaine addiction, and alcohol addiction with panic disorder.

 Gender Specific Treatment

 Gender specific treatment is designed to treat genders separately from one another.
 It is a major component of AKUA Mind and Body for all mental health and substance abuse disorder treatments, at all levels of care.
 Research has shown that separate treatment programs for males and females removes the distractions and barriers that often come with co-ed treatment programs.
 Gender specific treatment allows clients to feel more comfortable in treatment, allows clients to be able to spend more time on gender-specific issues, and allows clients to feel safer about sharing intimate details and relating to others during group treatment.

 Intensive Outpatient Program